 - You say “yes” to everything.
 If you accept every request that comes your way, you’re putting other people’s priorities ahead of your own.
 Start saying “no” more often.
 It’s the simplest way to start accomplishing your goals.

 - You’re on-call 24/7.
 Thanks to smartphones, it’s expected that we answer an email or text as soon as it’s received.
 That’s just unacceptable—we all need time to disconnect.
 We can’t be “on” all the time without losing our edge.
-Establish boundaries, like office hours.
-If someone emails you at 7 p.m. on a Wednesday, they know there won’t be a response until later.
+Establish boundaries like office hours so that if someone emails you at 7 p.m. on a Wednesday, they know there won’t be a response until later.

 - Stick to time limits.
 If you have a meeting scheduled for 30 minutes, that’s the length of the meeting.
-If you go over by 15 minutes, that delays working on what you had planned.
-It also tells other people their time isn’t important, either.
+If you go over by 15 minutes, that means delaying working on what you had planned.
+It also tells other people their time isn’t important either.

 - You allow tardiness.
 Whether you’re meeting a client for lunch or calling your financial planner at a scheduled time, make it clear that being late is unacceptable.
 When others disrespect your time, you lose time to work on your goals.